-Charlie Parnell Award for Excellence in Special Education
+Charlie Parnell Memorial Award for Excellence in Special Education

-The Minnetonka Public Schools Foundation and the Parnell Family are proud to honor a compassionate teacher or staff member in the Minnetonka School District who goes above and beyond to touch the life of a student with special needs.
+For 13 years, the Minnetonka Public Schools Foundation and the Parnell Family proudly honored compassionate teachers and staff members in the Minnetonka School District who went above and beyond to touch the life of a student with special needs.

 Past award recipients

 - 2021 - Shelly Dekker, Adapted Physical Education Teacher, Districtwide (watch video)

 - 2021 - Taylor Moon, Special Education Teacher, Minnetonka High School (watch video)

 - 2021 - Janie Warner, Paraprofessional, Clear Springs Elementary (watch video)